 “That’s right.”
 Eun favored her with a predatory grimace.
 “The Celestine Paladin.
 That’s how I know we’re going to beat you.
 Atriya said that—”

 “Don’t say his name!”
 Dee gasped.
 “Or I’ll order Blake and his friends to go on a goddamn murder spree!”
-She raised a shaking finger.
+She pointed a shaking finger at Eun’s nose.
 “I will turn this school into a fucking killing field!
 Is that what you want, Eun?
 Is it?”

 Eun raised her hands, palms out.
 “Easy, Dee.
 I won’t say his name, okay?
 Don’t freak out.”

 Dee tried to wipe her brow, but her hand was shaking too violently, so she swiped her face against her shoulder.
-“It doesn’t matter what he said,” she muttered.
+“It doesn’t matter,” she muttered.
 “I’m still going to win.”

 “Really?”
 Eun raised an eyebrow.
 “Because judging by your reaction, I’d say we’ve got you flanked.
 You may not see it, but—”

 Dee erupted with high, manic laughter.
 “Flanked?
 FLANKED?
 HAHAHAHA!
-Bitch, please—you can’t flank a goddamn Pain Lord.
-You and your idiot band of fucksnacks are going to—”
+Bitch, please—you can’t flank a goddamn Pain Lord!
+You and your idiot group of fucksnacks are going to—”

 Dee’s eyes narrowed again.
 “How could you possibly…” she shook her head.
 “Impossible.
-You couldn’t have known that.”
+You couldn’t have known.”